marcelldac/bot-wpp-node/README.md

-# Whatsapp Bot in Node.js
+# Whatsapp Bot in TS

 Wpp bot created with Typescript.